-Like the term suggests, withdrawal from alcohol addiction is the process of cutting back on or limiting a person’s alcohol intake.
+As the term suggests, withdrawal from alcohol addiction is the process of cutting back on or limiting a person’s alcohol intake.
 Generally, alcohol leads to a decrease in the brain’s activity.
 Extensive and regular alcohol consumption can create a new balance between inhibitory and activating nerve pathways.
-Any sudden interruption in the chronic alcohol intake can cause overactivity, which results in the typical alcohol withdrawal symptoms.
+Any sudden interruption in chronic alcohol intake can cause overactivity, which results in typical alcohol withdrawal symptoms.

 How To Know If You’re Experiencing Alcohol Withdrawal

 Here are some of the symptoms you can expect during alcohol withdrawal:

 - Mild Withdrawal Symptoms: Feelings of anxiety, agitation, and restlessness often set in within 6 to 36 hours after the last drink.
 Usually, accompanying these feelings are hypertension, vomiting, nausea, loss of appetite, headache, rapid heartbeat, increased sweating, shakiness, and of course, intense cravings for alcohol.